 The ecommerce world is nothing if not fast-paced.
-The Magento community has gone through changes before, and another one is coming.
+As a Magento shop, we’ve seen the Magento community go through changes before.
+Now another one is coming.
 On May 21, Adobe announced their intent to purchase Magento for $1.68B, with the sale set to close in Q3 2018.

 Obviously, this is big news for SAP B2B ecommerce.
-Corevist Commerce, integrated to Magento, remains the most viable alternative to Hybris for SAP companies.
+Corevist’s managed, SAP-integrated Magento solution remains the most viable alternative to Hybris for SAP companies.
 What does this acquisition mean for Corevist clients and for companies considering Corevist?

 A lot of this comes down to “wait and see”—it’s far too early to have definitive answers.
 However, I can give you Corevist’s stance on this acquisition.
 I’ll frame it in terms of 6 Strategic Planning Assumptions—educated guesses that we’re working with as the Magento acquisition unfolds.